Australia's Westpac breaks bond hiatus with first SOFR deal

 "The (Australian) major banks have done their homework and are prepared as global markets adjust to the next phase of offshore benchmark settings," said Ian Campbell, Citigroup head of debt capital markets in Australia.

-In late 2019, Westpac's largest peer Commonwealth Bank issued the country's first public deal that did not use the local LIBOR-equivalent benchmark, the bank bill swap (BBSW) rate. [reut.rs/2Tbo2gF]
+In late 2019, Westpac's largest peer Commonwealth Bank (CBA.AX) issued the country's first public deal that did not use the local LIBOR-equivalent benchmark, the bank bill swap (BBSW) rate. [https://reut.rs/2Tbo2gF]

 ($1 = 1.2890 Australian dollars)